-The various .NET runtimes implement specific versions of .NET Standard.
-Each .NET runtime version advertises the highest .NET Standard version it supports, a statement that means it also supports previous versions.
-For example, the .NET Framework 4.6 implements .NET Standard 1.3, which means that it exposes all APIs defined in .NET Standard versions 1.0 through 1.3.
-Similarly, the .NET Framework 4.6.1 implements .NET Standard 1.5, while .NET Core 1.0 implements .NET Standard 1.6.
+The various .NET implementations target specific versions of .NET Standard.
+Each .NET implementation version advertises the highest .NET Standard version it supports, a statement that means it also supports previous versions.
+For example, .NET Framework 4.6 implements .NET Standard 1.3, which means that it exposes all APIs defined in .NET Standard versions 1.0 through 1.3.
+Similarly, .NET Framework 4.6.1 implements .NET Standard 1.4, while .NET 5.0 implements .NET Standard 2.1.

 - The columns represent .NET Standard versions.
 Each header cell is a link to a document that shows which APIs got added in that version of .NET Standard.

-- The rows represent the different .NET platforms.
+- The rows represent the different .NET implementations.

-- The version number in each cell indicates the minimum version of the platform you'll need to implement that .NET Standard version.
+- The version number in each cell indicates the minimum version of the implementation you'll need in order to target that .NET Standard version.

-To find the highest version of .NET Standard that you can target, do the following:
+To find the highest version of .NET Standard that you can target, do the following steps:

-- Find the row that indicate the .NET platform you want to run on.
+- Find the row that indicates the .NET implementation you want to run on.

 - Find the column in that row that indicates your version starting from right to left.

 - Repeat this process for each platform you want to target.
 If you have more than one target platform, you should pick the smaller version among them.
-For example, if you want to run on .NET Framework 4.5 and .NET Core 1.0, the highest .NET Standard version you can use is .NET Standard 1.1.
+For example, if you want to run on .NET Framework 4.8 and .NET 5.0, the highest .NET Standard version you can use is .NET Standard 2.0.